kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 # Alternatives to Selenium

-Using Selenium is an (almost) sure-fire way of being able to generate any of the dynamic content that you need, because the pages are actually been visited by a browser (albeit one controlled by Python rather than you).
+Using Selenium is an (almost) sure-fire way of being able to generate any of the dynamic content that you need, because the pages are actually visited by a browser (albeit one controlled by Python rather than you).
 If you can see it while browsing, Selenium will be able to see it as well.

 There are some drawbacks to using Selenium over pure requests: